 Writing Tip: Keep It Tight

 How we choose and arrange words matters!
 Keeping it tight, or using language intentionally, is a skill that takes time and intention to develop.
-Concision doesn’t come naturally to some of us!
-As an over-writer, this has been something I’ve needed to continually work on.
-That’s because impactful writing is often the result of precise choices, and I want my work to make an impact.
+Concision doesn’t come naturally to some of us.
+It certainly hasn’t for me.
+As an over-writer, this has been something I’ve needed to continually work on, because I understand that impactful writing is often the result of precise choices, and I want my work to make an impact.

 So, let’s talk about why it’s important, and I’ll share some practical tips I’ve picked up along the way on how to achieve clarity and punch while avoiding the pitfalls of overwriting.
-Let me reiterate, though: this is an area of weakness in my own writing, so I’m no expert here.
-I’m just a writer who has worked a lot on this one and wants to share with others what I’ve learned so far.
+Let me reiterate, though: this is an area of weakness in my own writing, and I’m always learning.
+But, since I have worked a lot on this one, it might be helpful to share with others what I’ve learned so far, in case this is an opportunity for growth in them as well.

 The Importance of Tight Writing